-Kelly Hancock serves as the American Civil War Museum’s Interpretation and Programs Manager, coordinating the research, development, and implementation of interpretive programs for public audiences; supporting the work of the Education Department by leading projects focused on the heritage traveler audience; and collaborating on offerings for the teacher audience.
-A native of New Mexico, Kelly received her B. A. in history along with her teaching certification from Eastern New Mexico University.
+Kelly Hancock coordinates the research, development, and implementation of interpretive programs for public audiences both on- and off- site; supporting the work of the Education Department by leading projects focused on the heritage traveler audience; and collaborating on offerings for the teacher audience.
+A native of New Mexico, Kelly received her B. A. in History along with her teaching certification from Eastern New Mexico University.
 She taught 7th grade social studies before moving to Richmond.
-Kelly began work at The Museum of the Confederacy in 1998 and served as Manager of Programs and Education from 2002 - 2013.
+Kelly began work at The Museum of the Confederacy in 1998 and served as Manager of Programs and Education from 2002-2013.
 With the creation of the American Civil War Museum, Kelly assumed her current position.
-Kelly enjoys spending time with her husband Robert, playing with her two cats, Cordelia and Ophelia, supporting the work of her church, and feeding her new found passion for the 1920s.
+Kelly enjoys spending time with her husband, Robert, playing with her two cats, Cordelia and Ophelia, supporting the work of her church, and feeding her new found passion for the 1920s.

 Pat Herman having initially learned how to knit from her mother, has been knitting all of her life.
 She volunteers her time and talents for a knitting healing ministry with her church.
 She also enjoys participating in knitting workshops and conferences.

-Mimi Holt is the Real Estate Marketing Associate with Virginia Credit Union.
-Mimi is pleased to lead financial education topics throughout the year for Lifelong Learning Institute.
+Mimi Holt is the Real Estate Marketing Associate for Virginia Credit Union.
+Mimi has offered to coordinate classes offered at LLI by her and her peers from VACU.
+Virginia Credit Union representatives are pleased to lead financial education topics throughout the year for Lifelong Learning Institute.
 With more than 245,000 member-owners, Virginia Credit Union is the largest state-chartered credit union in Virginia.
-A regional leader in financial education for members and the public, Virginia Credit Union’s classes, workshops and seminars reached more than 14,000 individuals last year.
+A regional leader in financial education for members and the public, Virginia Credit Union’s classes, workshops and seminars reach more than 12,000 individuals each year.
 Virginia Credit Union provides a variety of affordable banking services, loans, mortgages, and free financial education resources with a focus on helping people feel more confident about their finances.
 Real estate services are offered by Virginia CU Realty, LLC, an affiliate of Virginia Credit Union.
 Virginia CU Realty, LLC, is a separate and distinct legal entity from Virginia Credit Union, Inc.

 Marie Ireland teaches basic and advanced paper craft techniques in the Midlothian area.
 She hosts monthly card and scrapbook workshops and special craft events using Stampin’ Up© products.